mhsefidgar/Cpp/dataStorageCpp.md

 int value = numbers[0]; // value = 10
 ```

-9. Enumerations: Enumerations allow you to define a named set of values.
+9.  **Enumerations**: Enumerations allow you to define a named set of values.
 They are useful when you have a fixed set of options or states.
 Here's an example:

 ```